 What is Accessibility

-Universal Design for Learning is an important aspect of Accessibility and they often go together.
-UDL, often, refers to the process of making learning effective and usable for everyone and can extend beyond accessibility to addressing learner preferences, styles, and methods of instruction that meet students’ needs.
+Universal Design for Learning (UDL) is an important aspect of Accessibility and they often go together.
 Often accessibility is considered when integrating technology into the learning environment.
 Universal Design involves the usability of that technology and extends to how the technology is integrated into the learning plan, along with the other elements of the course.